Due to the ongoing demands of the Covid-19 pandemic, the 2021 Scholarship & Social Justice Conference will take place virtually. Thank you. Click here

 History of the conference

-Since 2015, this conference led by the Center for Public Service & Engaged Scholarship and Office of Diversity, Education & Support at Harvard College has welcomed undergraduate students from private and public institutions across the nation.
+Since 2015, this conference led by the Center for Public Service & Engaged Scholarship and Harvard Foundation for Intercultural & Race Relations at Harvard College has welcomed undergraduate students from private and public institutions across the nation.
 With each year of this conference, we continue to be impressed with the rigor and depth of the research undertaken by undergraduate scholars from across the country.
-This conference is partnered with the Campus Compact for Southern New England Region, as well as the following Harvard affilates: Undergraduate Research and Fellows Office, Global Health Institute, Inequality Initiative in America, Radcliffe Institute for Advanced Studies, Office of BGLTQ Harvard College, Harvard College Women's Center, Harvard Foundation for Intercultural and Race Relations.
+This conference is partnered with the Campus Compact for Southern New England Region, as well as the following Harvard affilates: Undergraduate Research and Fellows Office, Global Health Institute, Inequality Initiative in America, Radcliffe Institute for Advanced Studies, Office of BGLTQ Harvard College, Harvard College Women's Center.

 This conference seeks to bring staff, faculty and undergraduates together to celebrate the engaged scholarship, and reflective learning.
 The purpose of this conference is: